History History

 Tshekedi Khama

-Temporary heir to the throne of the Bamangwato tribe after the death of Khama the Great, Tshekedi Khama was a pragmatic and wise ruler.
-With an emphasis on education and the public good, he promoted the construction of primary schools and sent young people to South Africa for education.
-In the course of time, several primary schools were opened and a college was established.
-Tshekedi found a remarkable balance between the cultural heritage of the Botswana people and Western culture.
-In addition, Tshekedi imposed a rule at Serowe College that was unheard of in southern Africa: equal treatment of white and black teachers who shared the same facilities.
-At a time when the Union of South Africa was moving towards apartheid and America was still in the throes of segregation, Botswana was imposing racial equality in its education system.
+Temporary heir to the throne of the Bamangwato tribe on the death of Khama the Great, Tshekedi Khama was a pragmatic and wise ruler.
+Emphasizing education and the common good, he promoted the construction of elementary school and sent young people to South Africa for education.
+In the course of time, several elementary school were opened and a secondary school was built.
+Tshekedi struck a remarkable balance between the cultural heritage of the Botswana people and Western culture.
+What's more, Tshekedi imposed a rule at Serowe College that was unheard of in southern Africa: equal treatment for black and white teachers sharing the same premises.
+At a time when the Union of South Africa was moving towards apartheid and America was still in the throes of segregation, Botswana was imposing racial equality on its education system.
 However, the announcement of Seretse's marriage to an Englishwoman upset him and he strongly opposed it.
-The British government took a dim view of the union and ousted him from power, replacing him with a chief of its own choosing
+The British government, which took a dim view of this union, ousted him from power and replaced him with a chief of its own choosing.

 1948